A pure strategy that is never a best response is strictly dominated

 We can prove our result using Tucker’s Theorem of the Alternative that we used in the last post.
 But for variety this time we use another result, also due to Tucker, and also discussed in Mangasarian’s book.

-One way of giving a geometric intuition to this theorem is that the first system requires us to find a single vector which forms an acute angle with all the rows of while the second system requires us to express the origin as a nonnegative linear combination of the rows of , with the coefficients of the respective rows being given by .
-In both the problems we are offered an “escape route”: in the first problem we can make merely orthogonal to a row of rather than making it strictly acute and in the second problem we can put zero weight on a row rather than putting a strictly positive weight.
+One way of giving a geometric intuition to this theorem is that the first system requires us to find a single vector x which forms an acute angle with all the rows of A while the second system requires us to express the origin as a nonnegative linear combination of the rows of A, with the coefficients of the respective rows being given by y.
+In both the problems we are offered an “escape route”: in the first problem we can make x merely orthogonal to a row of A rather than making it strictly acute and in the second problem we can put zero weight on a row rather than putting a strictly positive weight.

-Having the rows of pointing in similar directions makes the problem of solving the first system easy but the problem of solving the second system hard, and vice-versa.
+Having the rows of A pointing in similar directions makes the problem of solving the first system easy but the problem of solving the second system hard, and vice-versa.

 This negative correlation between the difficulty of the two problems allows us to solve both the problems simultaneously in a way that is non-trivial.
-The sense in which the solution is non-trivial is captured by the third system which says that there is no row of for which we will have to invoke the “escape route” for both the problems simultaneously.
+The sense in which the solution is non-trivial is captured by the third system which says that there is no row of A for which we will have to invoke the “escape route” for both the problems simultaneously.

 Strictly speaking this result is not a theorem of the alternative but rather an existence result which can be used to prove theorems of the alternative, as is done in Mangasarian’s book.